httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 A client that places the importance of protection against passive attacks over performance might choose to withhold requests until an encrypted connection is available.
-However, if such a connection cannot be successfully established, the client MAY resume its use of the cleartext connection.
+However, if such a connection cannot be successfully established, the client can resume its use of the cleartext connection.

 A client can also explicitly probe for an alternative service advertisement by sending a request